appspector/android-sdk/README.md

 ## Custom device name

 You can assign a custom name to your device to easily find needed sessions in the sessions list.
-To do this you have to add the desired name as a value for `AppSpector.METADATA_KEY_DEVICE_NAME` key to the `metadata` dictionary:
+To do this you should add the desired name as a value for `AppSpector.METADATA_KEY_DEVICE_NAME` key to the `metadata` dictionary:

 ```java